Sue9104/web-manual/interface/owner-project-management.md

 #### Release
 <span id='release'></span>

-A new version is published with version id by clicking "Release New Version".
+A new version is published with version id by clicking "New Version".
 Moreover, all histroical versions are listed below.

 ![](/assets/project_management.release.png)